standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 edged by him, and stood with her eyes on his face.

-{82}“Come, speak, Delia.
+“Come, speak, Delia.
 Do not be mysterious.
 It is the worst breach of manners.
 What secret can there be?”